mkindalov/struckture/README.md

         @StruckField(offset = 0x8) @Reverse
         private int reverse;
 ```
-This Annotation will infulence on all privitives and wrappers with size > 1 and byte[].
+This Annotation will influence on all primitives and wrappers with size > 1 and byte[].

 #### `@BitPosition`
 When reading `boolean` the value is resolved in the following way: `value = byte[offset] > 0`